dlukaska/johnlukaska/README.md

-# johnlukaska
+# John K Lukaska Memorial Site

-John Lukaska Memorial Site
+This site is a public memorial, in lieu of gravestone, for my father.